nkschulzk/schoolblog/_posts/2024-02-30-Scraping-Your-Way-To-Strategic-Skiing.md

 Respecting the terms of service and ensuring ethical data collection were paramount, especially for a company like Veil Resorts, known for its commitment to sustainability and ethical practices.
 I opted to scrape weather data from [Wunderground](https://www.wunderground.com), a reputable source trusted by millions for accurate weather information.
 To ensure compliance, I meticulously reviewed Wunderground's terms of service and robots.txt file, ensuring that our data collection process aligned with their policies and guidelines.
 By adhering to these principles, I guaranteed that our data collection process was both ethical and permissible.
 There was an implemented delay, which I abided by in my code, but I additionally looped user agents to try to decrease the ware on the site from a given user agent.

-## Implementing Good Scraping Practices
+## Overall Strategy
+The overall strategy of getting the assembled data involves the following:
+1. Scrape the data from Wunderground.com
+2. Merge on the elevation data from Skiresort.info for the ski resort elevation
+3. Create adjustments in snow days and temperatures based on change in elevation between the ski resort and the weather station

+## Nitty-Gritty
-Scraping data from websites demands meticulous attention to detail and adherence to best practices, particularly for sensitive industries like skiing and resort management.
-The entirety of the scraping is based on this URL format:
+To scrape through the weather data on Wunderground, the entirety of the scraping is based on this URL format:

 https://www.wunderground.com/dashboard/pws/{station_code}/table/{start-date}/{end-date}/monthly